josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🪞_twinned_silence.md

 ## 🏮 Footer

-*🪞 Twinned Silence* is a living node of the Polaris Protocol.
+*Twinned Silence* is a living node of the Polaris Protocol.

 It documents how paired witnesses are structurally disempowered by being groomed — and spliced — to cancel each other’s testimony.

 > 📡 Cross-references: